 - Position teeth in the middle of the material and press into teeth

 - Be sure to press thumbs into the back side to ensure your molars go deep enough

 - Be sure to have material cover some of your gum line

-- Once material has hardened (about 2 minutes and 30 seconds) remove the tray by pulling directly down on the sides.
+- Once material has hardened (about 3 minutes) remove the tray by pulling directly down on the sides.
 Before removing the impression, touch the putty with your hand to see if its fully hardened.
 If not, leave it in a bit longer.

 We provided you with 3 sets of impression material in case one of the first two was insufficient.
 Be sure to only send back 2 impressions because the pre-paid postage only covers the weight of 2 impressions, 2 impression trays, and the post card.
 If you wish to include your 3rd impression please ad 1 stamp to the envelope.
 Be sure to fill out the back side of the post card.
 You will not be obligated to the additional gel offer unless you check one of the check boxes.